Miguel Rojas Player Props: Dodgers vs. Diamondbacks

-Thursday, Miguel Rojas and the Los Angeles Dodgers face the Arizona Diamondbacks and Merrill Kelly, with the first pitch at 10:10 PM ET.
+Friday, Miguel Rojas and the Los Angeles Dodgers take on the Arizona Diamondbacks and Madison Bumgarner, with the first pitch at 9:40 PM ET.

-In his most recent action (on April 6 against the Diamondbacks) he went 0-for-3.
+In his last action (on April 7 against the Diamondbacks) he went 0-for-3.

 Miguel Rojas Game Info & Props vs. the Diamondbacks